rybakit/msgpack.php/README.md

 ## Tests

 The easiest way to run tests is with Docker.
-First, build an image using [dockerfile.sh](dockerfile.sh) generator:
+First, build an image using the [dockerfile.sh](dockerfile.sh) generator:

 ```sh
 $ ./dockerfile.sh | docker build -t msgpack -